ainopara/Swift-on-ECS/README.md

 ##### User Frame System

-User event i driven by the operating system's event loop, which is the main thread's run loop on Apple platform.
+User event is driven by the operating system's event loop, which is the main thread's run loop on Apple platform.
 This is designed for preemptive multi processs operating system, which mostly have an event loop mechanism.